Custom Ski Mountaineering Coaching - Dolomites, Brenta & Adamello

 -

-Avalanche transceiver (ARTVA)Modern 3-antenna avalanche transceiver, with fresh batteries.
+Avalanche transceiver / beacon (ARTVA)Modern 3-antenna transceiver/beacon with fresh batteries.

 -